AlecKazakova/alecstrong.com/content/posts/multiple-dialects.md

 With SQLDelight 1.3.0 and above we now support multiple dialects of SQL (at time of writing: SQLite 3.18, SQLite 3.24, and MySQL).
 They're not complete implementations of any of those dialects but they support necessary features and the real meat of the release is a straightforward framework for adding parts of the dialects incrementally.
-For example SQLite 3.24 is just SQLite 3.18 with upsert on top (thank you [Angus Holder](https://github.com/angusholder)!).
+For example, SQLite 3.24 is just SQLite 3.18 with upsert on top (thank you [Angus Holder](https://github.com/angusholder)!).

 In this post I'm going to go over how it's all possible.
 I'll start by introducing Grammar-Kit from JetBrains